+Efficient hiring has always been a bit of a double-edged sword.
 While you want to put the right candidate in your open position, you also need to fill that slot as quickly as possible and as cost-efficient as possible.
 Depending on the position you’re looking to hire for, the responsibilities may be falling on other members of your team – decreasing their happiness with the job.

 However, you don’t want to give the position to the first person that comes along.
 Remember that all-too-famous project management dilemma triangle where you had to choose between ‘good’, ‘cheap’, and ‘fast’ – but could only pick two?
 The same is true in recruitment.

-By significantly reducing the amount of time you need to spend digging through resumes or screening applicants, AI helps you move through the interview process faster – without sacrificing quality of candidates.
+Using AI in your recruitment process can help to balance out this dilemma.
+We’ve already shown you how to improve the ‘good’ and ‘cheap’ sides of the triangle, but your process gets faster too.
+By significantly reducing the amount of time you need to spend digging through resumes or screening applicants, AI helps you move through the interview process faster – without sacrificing the quality of candidates.
 Win-win.

 7. No more ‘talent waste’

+Sometimes, the best person for a job doesn’t even know they’re looking.
 Passive candidates and candidates who may have applied for other positions earlier can sometimes be a better fit than direct applicants.
 However, it isn’t easy to find these individuals.
 Without assistance from AI-powered scraping software, you would need to spend hours sifting through LinkedIn, resume boards, and applicant tracking systems.

 Adding an AI tool like Textkernel can do the manual work for you.
 By allowing AI to pull past applicants who may fit the job, you can save time and money trying to connect with new candidates.
 You’ve already interviewed and established a relationship with past applicants, so you can cut down on the time and cost to hire the second time around.